kexiZeroing/kexiZeroing.github.io/src/blog/start-to-use-cursor-and-copilot.md

 ---
-title: "Start to use Cursor, Cline and Gemini CLI"
+title: "Start to use Cursor, Copilot and Gemini CLI"
 description: ""
 added: "May 27 2025"
 tags: [AI]
-updatedDate: "July 7 2025"
+updatedDate: "Oct 2 2025"
 ---

-## Cursor Get Started
+## Get Started with Cursor
 Migrate VS Code settings:
 1. `Cmd + Shift + P` and type Cursor Settings (or `Cmd + Shift + J` to open Cursor settings)
 2. Navigate to General > Account